DeSean Jackson Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 - Note: Jackson's stats vs. Colts date back to 2016.

-- The Colts are giving up 248.3 passing yards per game this year, the NFL's 15th-ranked pass defense.
+- The 248.3 yards per game the Colts are conceding through the air makes them the NFL's 15th-ranked pass defense.

-- The Colts have allowed 29 passing TDs this year (1.9 per game), ranking them 31st among NFL defenses.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 31st in the league.

 Recent Performances